kecskusz-8/nocc/README.md

 ## Features

-- **Real E2EE on top of an existing chat platform.** Messages are encrypted client-side with AES before they ever hit the platform's servers, via a per-platform "hook" (see [Status](#status) — no hook currently ships).
+- **Real E2EE on top of any chat platform, via hooks.** Messages are encrypted client-side with AES before they ever hit the platform's servers.
+Drop a folder into `extension/hooks/` and the extension picks it up automatically — see [`docs/HOOKS.md`](docs/HOOKS.md) for the full API.
 - **Pure JS, zero build step.** No webpack, no bundler, no `npm run build`.
 Open the folder, read the code, load it as-is.
 - **Dumb relay, not a server.** The WebSocket relay only ever sees masked key material and hashed user IDs, and never sees a chat message at all.
 The only thing it stores is a single table of hashed UIDs, so it can tell whether a hash belongs to a NOCC user.
 - **Self-hostable in minutes.** Don't trust the default relay?
 Run your own.
 It's one Node process plus a small Postgres database.